Reading time: 4 min.

 Alcohol can cause thyroid problems

-Drinking too heavily on a regular basis can affect the functioning of our thyroid glands [9].
-Thyroid glands are responsible for regulating a variety of bodily functions – including hair growth and hair shedding.
+Heavy drinking (such as binge drinking) on a regular basis can affect the functioning of our thyroid glands [9].
+Thyroid glands are responsible for regulating a variety of bodily functions including the hair growth cycle and hair shedding.

 Alcohol impacts your mental health